biocross/LaunchAtLoginController--with-ARC-/README.md

 ## Description:

-A very simple snippet to implement Controller for use in Cocoa Mac Apps to register/deregister itself for Launch at Login using LSSharedFileList (In simple terms, helps your Cocoa/Objective-C App to launch automatically at login).
+A very simple controller for use in Cocoa Mac Apps to register/deregister itself for Launch at Login using LSSharedFileList (In simple terms, helps your Cocoa/Objective-C App to launch automatically at login).

 It uses LSSharedFileList which means your Users will be able to check/uncheck your App in System Preferences > Accounts > Login Items.